gitbheeds/5-Stage-Pipelined-ARM-CPU/README.md

 # EE469_Labs
 literally only the lab 5 folder is required for this lab.
-Only use this, read lab spec for further details
+Only use this, read lab spec (Lab 5.pdf)for further details